tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 #### Body part

 This is the part where you elaborate your projects.
 You can write here any information, workarounds, solutions, code, links, images, figures you like.
 As mentioned before two times: __deletion is forbidden!
 Each project elaboration has a title, a horizontal line[^6], and the content itself.
 You can find the path to the importable project template note below.
 Import it to your !_admin notebook, and you are ready to go.

-### Log note

-If you decided to keep track of your work in the way that provides higher resolution of your progress, you should have a !_log notebook in your `_PROJECTS` stack, which will contain all of the `log notes`, you create in a daily manner.
-You gave the current date as the title for each log note.
-Each log note contains sections that match to the same pattern:

-- Timestamp[^7]
-- Short description of the work you have just done preferably with plain text.
-- Empty line

-This provides a uniform outfit, a superior searchability and accountability of the work you have done.

 ### Project note